joaquim-verges/Helium/README.md

 }
 ```

-You can also make your presenter retained upon configuration changes by accessing it via the `RetainedPresenters.get()` method:
+You can also make your presenter retained upon configuration changes by accessing it via the `getRetainedPresenter()` extension method:

 This is an example of a retained presenter in a fragment: